geirfp/CMI-5_Spec_Current/cmi5_spec.md

  * _Minor Version_ – Editions (1st edition, 2nd edition, etc.) – Minor changes in functionality.
  * _Errata_ – Minor corrections that do not affect functionality are not versioned.
 (See GitHub repository for specific revision history)

-The versions of this specifcation are as follows:
+The versions of this specification are as follows:

 __Quartz - 1st Edition (June 1, 2016)__